khanrc/tf.gans-comparison/README.md

 Implementations of some theoretical generative adversarial nets: DCGAN, EBGAN, LSGAN, WGAN, WGAN-GP, BEGAN, and DRAGAN.

-I implemented the structure of model equal to the structure in paper and compared it on the CelebA dataset.
+I implemented the structure of model equal to the structure in paper and compared it on the CelebA dataset without cherry-picking.

 ## Table of Contents